-A. Your film will still be eligible.
-However, if you become an official selection of GIFF 2013, we ask that you refrain from posting your film in its entirety for online public viewing until the festival dates have expired.
+A. Your film will still be eligible for submission but not competition.
+In addition, if you become an official selection of GIFF 2017, we ask that you refrain from posting your film in its entirety for online public viewing until the festival dates have expired.

 Q. Can I submit a rough-cut?

 Q. Does my film have to be recent?

 A. GIFF 2018 submissions must have been completed after January 1, 2017 to be eligible for competition.

 Q. What’s the best way to submit my film?

 A. We offer online submission via FilmFreeway.com.
 Secure online screeners keep it streamlined for you, our screening committee and our Grand Jury.
 And…it’s eco-friendly!

 Press materials are not needed during the submission phase and are only required by the festival if your film has been chosen as an official selection.

 Q. How do I know if you’ve received my submission?

 A. GIFF will post the ‘In Consideration’ status on your film via FilmFreeway.
 This process may take a few days after receipt of your film.